JasonYao/Phi-Kappa-Sigma-Server/README.md

 The database used in this application is a simple MySQL relational DB.
 Manual check ups on the DB can be made with `mysql -u root -p`, and then typing in the admin password. myPhpAdmin was disallowed access to this application due to the inherent security risks in allowing access, even indirectly through MPA, to the outside world.

-DO NOT under any circumstances change this, else I will shank you.
+DO NOT under any circumstances change this, without considering the security ramifications of opening a public access to the database.

 #### The routes